 Adds a custom attribute to a span event.

 Attributes may be found in Distributed Tracing or in APM if a transaction trace is created by the parent transaction.
-Attributes can also be found and queried in New Relic One.
+Attributes can also be found and queried in the New Relic UI.

 Before you create custom attributes, review our list of reserved terms used by NRQL.